Top 5 Easy Ways To Speed Up An R&D Tax Relief Claim

 Making a DIY claim for R&D tax relief is likely to lead to mistakes, even if you’ve claimed before.
 The process of applying can be complex, and any inaccuracies will lead to delays.
 This is because if anything crops up that HMRC isn’t happy with, they will ask questions or even launch an enquiry which can seriously hold things up.
 Again, this is why we highly recommend using a firm of R&D tax specialists such as ourselves.

 The team behind Tax Cloud (Myriad Associates) is a team of R&D tax advisors that have helped hundreds of companies from a huge range of industries gain the R&D tax relief they deserve.
-With a 20 year history and many repeat clients, we’re proud of our 100% of success rate.
+With a 20 year history and many repeat clients, we’re proud of our proven success rate.
 We have a detailed understanding of R&D processes and can effectively communicate to tax inspectors the scientific or technological advancement achieved.
 We provide a structured approach to identifying and demonstrating R&D expenditure, offering a high quality, complete end-to-end service.

 The Tax Cloud portal is specifically designed by our specialist team of R&D advisors and accountants, it offers a fully loaded R&D tax claims service at the lowest possible fee.
 Simply sign up and add in your details to start creating your claim, and we’ll do the rest.